inariksit/cclaw-zettelkasten/ontology_interoperability.md

 <!-- > core legal ontologies, usually built top-down with the goal of representing intensional descriptions of legal concepts as classes for guiding the interpretation of the world and explaining common sense reasoning. -->

 #### Levels of formalisation
-If an ontology is just a collection of concepts, it can be called __lightweight__.
+A __lightweight__ ontology is not much more than a collection of concepts: little hierarchy, few axioms.
 (Technically, a completely flat lexicon is a lightweight ontology.)

 In contrast, __heavyweight__ (or more __formal__) ontologies have more structure.
 [Biasiotti and Tiscornia (2010)](https://link.springer.com/chapter/10.1007/978-94-007-0120-5_9) describe as follows: _"Formal ontologies are composed of a relatively small set of concepts, defined by a high number of constraints which encode the relations between individuals of classes through cardinality restrictions, property range and domain, disjointness, transitive and symmetric properties."_